Deregulated Residential & Commercial Electricity

 Does UGI EnergyLink Offer Residential and Commercial Electricity Service?

 As the result of electric deregulation, residential, commercial and industrial customers can now switch to an alternative electric supplier in an effort to manage the generation and transmission costs on their electricity bills.
-UGI EnergyLink offers both residential and commercial electric service.
+UGI EnergyLink offers commercial electric service.
+At this time, we do not offer residential electric service.